Skip to content

 • Who in your medical team should be contacted in case of an emergency

-• What day to day care you have – any equipment and medications you use to keep well and how and when these are used
+• What day-to-day care you have – any equipment and medications you use to keep well and how and when these are used

 • What food and fluids you have, how you have them and how often you should have them during any illness

-• When and which antibiotics are OK for you
+• When and which antibiotics are OK for you.

 If your SMA is hard to manage, your parents/guardians may have already talked to your local emergency medical services about your needs and what equipment you use at home.
 Your GP may have helped set this up.